Congratulations, 2020 Sustainability and Ruth Peterson Award Winners!

 - County Office of Education’s Environmental Literacy and Sustainability Initiative

-- The San Mateo County Office of Education’s (SMCOE) Environmental Literacy and Sustainability Initiative (ELSI), launched in 2017 by former San Mateo County Superintendent of Schools Anne E. Campbell and expanded in 2019 under Superintendent Nancy Magee, which has jump-started an array of environmental programs throughout the county and made SMCOE a state leader in environmental literacy education.
-The U.S. Department of Education has awarded SMCOE two Green Ribbon Awards for this initiative, and California county offices of education are beginning to ask for guidance on how to replicate it.
+The San Mateo County Office of Education’s (SMCOE) Environmental Literacy and Sustainability Initiative (ELSI), was launched in 2017 by former San Mateo County Superintendent of Schools Anne E. Campbell and expanded in 2019 under Superintendent Nancy Magee This program has jump-started an array of environmental programs throughout the county and made SMCOE a state leader in environmental literacy education.
+The U.S. Department of Education has awarded SMCOE two Green Ribbon Awards for this initiative, and California county offices of education have asked for guidance on how to replicate it.
 ELSI offerings in San Mateo County include capacity building for students, teachers and administrators; networks for convening environmental champions and community partners; career education; recognition celebrations; a website with resources; and customized technical assistance.
+See video

-- The Campaign for Fossil Free Buildings in Silicon Valley, which has contributed greatly to environmental and economic sustainability by dramatically cutting carbon emissions, improving health and safety, and saving money in initial construction and long-term building operation costs.
-Led by Diane Bailey of Menlo Spark, this coalition of more than 100 volunteers representing 30 nonprofit organizations in San Mateo and Santa Clara Counties has persuaded 13 local cities to avoid natural gas (a fossil fuel) in new construction by pointing out the benefits (less indoor pollution, better health, fewer residential fires) and overcoming fears that all-electric homes are harder to build by providing evidence from builders that have been constructing them for years.
+The Campaign for Fossil Free Buildings in Silicon Valley has contributed greatly to environmental and economic sustainability by dramatically cutting carbon emissions, improving health and safety, and saving money in initial construction and long-term building operation costs.
+Led by Diane Bailey of Menlo Spark, this coalition of more than 100 volunteers representing 33 nonprofit organizations in San Mateo and Santa Clara Counties has persuaded many local cities to avoid natural gas (a fossil fuel) in new construction by pointing out the benefits (less indoor pollution, better health, fewer residential fires) and overcoming fears that all-electric homes are harder to build by providing evidence from builders that have been constructing them for years.
+See video